szinn/k8s-homelab/README.md

 ## Repository Structure

-The repository supports multiple clusters -- in particular, I have a "production" cluster which runs on the above hardware, and then I can also deploy to a "staging" cluster which can run on
+The repository supports multiple clusters -- in particular, I have a "main" cluster which runs on the above hardware, and then I can also deploy to a "staging" cluster which can run on
 VMs/nodes that are created through [k3d](https://k3d.io/v5.3.0/) or Proxmox VMs.
-The staging cluster lets me try out new packages, figure out configuration etc, before committing to the main repo.
+The staging cluster lets me try out new packages, figure out configuration etc, before committing to the main repo and cluster.

 Adding something new to the cluster usually requires a lot of trial and error initially.
-When I am trying something out, I will work in a staging environment as much as possible and then move to the production cluster.
+When I am trying something out, I will work in a staging environment as much as possible and then move to the main cluster.
 If additional iterations are required, I will usually try and do amended commits rather than a chain of commits with comments such as "Trying again" or "Maybe this will work", etc.

 The repository directories are:

 - **.github**: GitHub support files and renovate configuration.
 - **.taskfiles**: Auxiliary files used for the task command-line tool.
-- **ansible**: Ansible configuration for managing the cluster machinery.
 - **cluster**: The cluster itself.
   - **apps**: The applications to load.
   - **charts**: Charts used for local customized helm charts.